vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-shipping-provider.md

 ## Features

-`useShippingProvider` composable can be use to:
+`useShippingProvider` composable can be used for:

 * Loading shipping methods for the current cart.
 * Selecting shipping method for the current cart.